Top advice for gardening without hurting your back

 - A specialist garden trolley might be worth investing in to move these sorts of materials around, especially so if you have lots of patio pots to move around as well.

-When the bulbs are planted…
+When the tasks are done…

 - If you ache the next day there are ways to alleviate the discomfort: application of a cold pack, arnica, stretching exercises etc. Please contact us if you need further advice.